 The insurance company’s investigation may include reviewing your medical records, work experience, and past wages.
 The insurance company may order further testing from your medical care provider, including a functional capacity test, which assesses whether you can perform your typical occupational duties.

 When applying for workers’ compensation benefits in Boca Raton, an injured employee should speak with their employer who could provide them with the required forms.
 The lawyers at Kogan & DiSalvo could help a claimant properly fill out these documents.
-The employer must then submit these forms to its insurance company and the state’s workers’ comp agency, if applicable.
+The employer must then submit these forms to its insurance company and the state’s workers’ compensation agency, if applicable.

 Once an injured employee opens their claim, they may receive the following documents: